 I wrote recently about how much hot water with lemon that I’ve been drinking lately.

 It’s been doing wonders for my health and it relaxes me after a long day.
 But I’m going through tons of lemons.
-But the question is – What to do with all the rinds after I squeeze the juice out of my fruit?
+But the question is – what to do with all the rinds after I squeeze the juice out of my fruit?

 There is still so much flavor in there!
 I don’t want to waste it!

-Here’s some quick ideas on how to reuse citrus peels:
+Here are some quick ideas on how to reuse citrus peels:

 Did you know you can freeze citrus?
 It works extremely well.
 The trick is to zest your fruit before juicing, as they’re easier to manage that way.
 Wrap teaspoon-sized amounts in plastic and freeze.
 When you find your recipe in need of a citrus boost, pull out one of your zest packets and use as you like!

 I’m not a big drinker these days, but once upon a time, I loved a good old-fashioned.
 And the garnish for this bourbon beverage is a twist of lemon or orange.
 The trick to a good old-fashioned is to bend the rind so the oils from the citrus spray into the drink.
 Want to save the twists for later?
 You can absolutely freeze larger strips of citrus peel, just like the zest above.

 Citrus olive oil